Ron Howard (basketball): 2015–16 season

 In July 2015, Howard was selected by the Seoul Samsung Thunders with the final pick in the 2015 Korean Basketball League draft.
 In December 2015, he parted ways with Seoul after appearing in 27 games.
 Over that time, he averaged 7.1 points, 1.5 rebounds and 2.0 assists per game.

-2016–17 season
+2016–19 seasons

 On November 6, 2016, Howard signed with French team Élan Béarnais Pau-Lacq-Orthez as an injury replacement for Yannick Bokolo.
 He appeared in five games for the team before Bokolo returned to the line-up in early December.
+Later in his career, from 2016 to 2019, Howard played professionally for the Busan KT Sonicboom, Goyang Orion Orions, jeonju KCC Egis, and the Seoul Samsung Thunders.

 Jersey retirement

 On March 3, 2017, Howard had his No. 19 jersey retired by the Mad Ants, at halftime of the team's 106–94 win over the Westchester Knicks at Memorial Coliseum.
-Howard, who led the Mad Ants to the 2014 D-League Championship and was Co-MVP of the league, is the first player to be bestowed the honor.
+Howard, who led the Mad Ants to the 2014 D-League Championship, was named 2014 Co-MVP of the league, was 2× NBA D-League Sportsmanship Award winner, 2014 All-NBA D-League First Team, and 3× NBA D-League All-Star, is the first player in D-League history to be bestowed the honor.